Ragnar-Oock/xoram/plugins/panoramique/types/panoramique.api.md

     [K in keyof T as string extends K ? never : number extends K ? never : symbol extends K ? never : K]: T[K];
 };

-// Warning: (ae-missing-release-tag) "rootHarness" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const rootHarness = "root";